plotly/orca/README.md

 Orca is the CLI app for Plotly's image-exporting utilities.
-In brief, Orca is an Electron app that generates images and reports of Plotly things like plotly.js graphs, dash apps, dashboards and so on from the command line.
+In brief, Orca is an Electron app that generates images and reports of Plotly things like plotly.js graphs, dash apps, dashboards from the command line.
 In addition, Orca is the backbone of Plotly's Image Server.
 Orca is also an acronym for Open-source Report Creator App.